-Asset Therapeutic Area Assets at Their Present Stag Readiness (1) ge of Next Stage of Development to be Conducted by Conduit Anticipated Exit Stage for Monetization (3) Phase I Phase II Ph hase III AZD1656 Hashimoto's Thyroiditis & Grave's Disease $\checkmark$ Phase II Following completion of Phase II AZD5904 Idiopathic Male Infertility $\checkmark$ Phase II Following completion of Phase II AZD1656 Uveitis $\checkmark$ Phase II Following completion of Phase II AZD1656 Preterm Labor $\checkmark$ Phase II Following completion of Phase II AZD1656 Renal Transplant $\checkmark$ Phase II Following completion of Phase II AZD1656 Covid-19, Long Covid √ N/A (2) N/A (2)
+Asset Therapeutic Area Assets at Their Present Stage of Readiness (1) Next Stage of Development to be Conducted by Conduit Anticipated Exit Stage for Monetization (3) Phase I Phase II Phase III AZD1656 Lupus & ANCA Vasculitis \boxtimes Phase II Following completion of Phase II AZD5904 Idiopathic Male Infertility \boxtimes Phase II Following completion of Phase II AZD5658 Further Autoimmune Disorders \boxtimes Phase II Following completion of Phase II AZD1656 Covid-19, Long Covid \boxtimes N/A (2) N/A (2)

-Indicates that the asset is considered ready for this Phase.
-For example, if an asset is listed under Phase II, this means that the asset has already completed Phase I trials and is therefore considered Phase II ready.

-(2) We do not intend to provide additional funding to develop AZD1656 for Covid-19.
-However, we are entitled to a portion of the revenues in the event that AZD1656 is further developed by St George Street (or another third party) and is monetized, whether through a sale, license agreement, or otherwise.

-(3) Reflects the stage at which we currently anticipate that we will seek to monetize such assets through a license, royalty, or other transaction with a third party, who would then seek to continue the development of such clinical asset until its potential commercialization after Phase III clinical trials were completed.
+- (1) Indicates that the asset is considered ready for this Phase.
+For example, if an asset is listed under Phase II, this means that the asset has already completed Phase I trials and is therefore considered Phase II ready. - (2) We do not intend to provide additional funding to develop AZD1656 for Covid-19, which is principally owned by third parties.
+However, we are entitled to a portion of the revenues in the event that AZD1656 is further developed by a third party and is monetized, whether through a sale, license agreement, or otherwise. - (3) Reflects the stage at which we currently anticipate that we will seek to monetize such assets through a license, royalty, or other transaction with a third party, who would then seek to continue the development of such clinical asset until its potential commercialization after Phase III clinical trials were completed.
 There is no assurance that we will be able to monetize such assets by entering into a license, royalty, or other transaction with a third party.
-In addition, there is no assurance that any of the clinical assets licensed or owned by us will successfully complete Phase II or Phase III clinical trials or obtain regulatory approvals, or that such assets will be monetized.
+In addition, there is no assurance that any of the clinical assets licensed or owned by us will successfully complete Phase III or Phase III clinical trials or obtain regulatory approvals, or that such assets will be monetized or commercialized.

-AZD1656 was subject to Phase I and Phase IIa clinical trials consisting of 23 studies in 526 subjects, 446 of whom were dosed with AZD1656.
+AZD1656 was subject to Phase I and Phase II clinical trials consisting of 23 studies in 526 subjects, 446 of whom were dosed with AZD1656.
 Other than for the intended effect of lowering glucose, there were no difference identified between the AZD1656-treated and placebo-treated subjects relating to adverse events.
-All of cases where low glucose levels were identified were managed by the patients and resolved.
+All of the cases where low glucose levels were identified were managed by the patients and resolved.
 Based on these clinical trials, no safety signals were identified regarding vital signs, safety laboratory values or electrocardiogram data.
 No deaths occurred in any studies with healthy volunteers or patients.
-AZD1656 of whom were exposed to AZD1656 (316 men and 200 women).
-There were no clinically important differences in the adverse effects profile between the AZD1656 treatment group and the AZD1656 hacebo group and there were no deaths in either of the Phase II studies.
-The efficacy of AZD1656 as a potential treatment for diabetes was also assessed during the Phase II clinical trials, including whether the efficacy as attaitically significant reductions in HbA1c levels after four months were not statistically different than the placebo.
+AZD1656 was also subject to Phase II clinical trials consisting of two studies where AZD1656 was given to patients with Type 2 Diabetes Mellitus for four months or longer.
+In total, there were 754 randomized patients, 516 of whom were exposed to AZD1656 (316 men and 200 women).
+There were no clinically important differences in the adverse effects profile between the AZD1656 treatment group and the AZD1656 placebo group and there were no deaths in either of the Phase II studies.
+The efficacy of AZD1656 as a potential treatment for diabetes was also assessed during the Phase II clinical trials, including whether the efficacy was statistically significant.
+Clinically relevant and statistically significant reductions in HbA1c were seen after four months; however, the initial improvement in glucose control deteriorated over time and the change in HbA1c levels after four months were not statistically different than the placebo.
 This decreasing efficacy over time was seen in both Phase II studies.